raoulbhatia/puppet-backuppc/REFERENCE.md

 ### backuppc::params

-Params class for backuppc used as a vehicle to pick up OS specific defaults from hiera.
+Params class for backuppc used as a vehicle to pick up OS specific defaults and shared parameters from hiera.

 The defaults in this class are suitable for Debian systems.

 #### Parameters